Imposter Syndrome at Work: 7 Tips to Build Self-Esteem

 The term Impostor Syndrome (IS) was first used by psychologists Suzanna Imes and Pauline Rose Clance in the 1970s.
 It describes an internal experience of believing you are less competent than others perceive you to be.

 - Self-doubt, both at work and home

 - Fear of being exposed, excessive fear of failure

 - An inability to describe your skills and competencies, lack of self-confidence

 - Intense internal pressure to compete at the workplace

-- Setting overly challenging goals and then feeling deep feelings of defeat when those goals aren’t met
+- Setting overly high standards and challenging goals and then feeling deep feelings of defeat when those goals aren’t met

 How Imposter Syndrome Feels